 A great source for talent - but the same rules apply!
 If you are working with recruitment agencies, then ensure that you are working with recruitment partners that know your business and are equally invested in representing your company and brand in a positive way.
 They need to be an extended version of you and your Talent Acquisition team.

-Your recruitment partners can be the first port of call with your candidate and they will manage the candidate experience through this process, so they need to be fully briefed on the job role and the company specifics.
+Your recruitment partners can be the first port of call with your candidate, and with the help of recruitment agency software, they will manage the candidate experience through this process.
+Therefore, they need to be fully briefed on the job role and the company specifics.
 Recruitment agencies source and influence talent - so invest time in identifying some key recruitment suppliers that will best represent your brand and work with them as you would somebody on your team.

 Companies will need to shift their mindset from “War for Talent '' to “Seduction of Talent”.